Mirror Symmetry for Nonabelian Landau-Ginzburg Models: Introduction

-Chiodo and Ruan in \cite{ChiRu:10} and Chiodo, Iritani, and Ruan in \cite{CIR:11} proved an LG mirror theorem for genus zero invariants for Fermat polynomials $W$ with a certain group that we will later denote as $J_W$.
-This theorem was extended in \cite{PLS:14} and \cite{PrSh:13} to include all groups $G$ satisfying a certain condition called the Calabi--Yau condition.
-In \cite{Guere}, Gu\'er\'e proved an LG mirror theorem for genus zero invariants for so-called chain potentials.
+Chiodo and Ruan in~\cite{ChiRu:10} and Chiodo, Iritani, and Ruan in~\cite{CIR:11} proved an LG mirror theorem for genus zero invariants for Fermat polynomials $W$ with a certain group that we will later denote as~$J_W$.
+This theorem was extended in \cite{PLS:14,PrSh:13} to include all groups~$G$ satisfying a~certain condition called the Calabi--Yau condition.
+In \cite{Guere}, Gu\'er\'e proved an LG mirror theorem for genus zero invariants for so-called chain potentials, and in \cite{HLSW}, He--Li--Shen--Webb proved a~mirror theorem for all genus invariants for pairs $(W,G)$, with $G$ being the maximal group of diagonal symmetries (see Definition~\ref{def:Gdiag}).

-Finally, let us briefly mention the articles \cite{Arte}, \cite{BCP}, \cite{CLPS}, \cite{CP}, \cite{FPS} wherein the authors show that in certain cases the Landau--Ginzburg mirror symmetry agrees with more geometric versions of mirror symmetry, such as mirror symmetry for K3 surfaces and Borcea--Voisin mirror symmetry.
+Finally, let us briefly mention the articles \cite{Arte,BCP,CLPS,CP,FPS} wherein the authors show that in certain cases the Landau--Ginzburg mirror symmetry agrees with more geometric versions of mirror symmetry, such as mirror symmetry for K3 surfaces and Borcea--Voisin mirror symmetry.

 All of the above mentioned results require $G$ to be a group of diagonal symmetries.
 There has been much interest in understanding the mirror symmetry for when $G$ is non-abelian, but until now there has not been a clear way to determine the mirror model, since the dual group was only defined when $G$ was a group of diagonal symmetries.